anytizer/ocunit/README.md

 ![Sample Output](sample-output.png)

+Tests have been now separated to admin or catalog.

 This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart) but the implementation of OpenCart to run a store.

+OCUnit reads the real database configuration values and URLs from within your OpenCart's config.php files to run tests.
+There are few [business rules](config.ini) and configurations you should edit before running the test.
-Business rules may differ per business.
+Rules may differ per business.
 Hence, most of the tests are empty.
-But they should guide you technically on how to write teh tests.
+But they should guide you technically on how to write the tests.

-OCUnit reads the actual database configuration values and URLs from within your OpenCart to run tests.
-There are few [business rules](config.ini) and configurations you should edit before running the test.

-But please take a backup first!
+Please make a backup first!
 Run OCUnit at your own risk.

 # Test Examples